Movies & TV

 Virgina Mayo from The Tall Stranger (d.
 Thomas Carr, 1957)

 I think I'm just a sucker for beautiful women with big guns.
 The film's narrative presents an interesting notion for what would develop for the following half century in film stories: the emergence of the anti-hero.
-I believe that we have now moved past the anti-hero to the "unhero" (Walter White, Marty Byrde, Dexter Morgan), but the portrayal of the anti-hero usually occludes the significance of the "sheeple" around that protagonist.
+I believe that we have now moved past the anti-hero to the "unhero" (Walter White, Marty Byrde, Dexter Morgan), but the portrayal of the anti-hero usually occludes the significance of the "sheeple" surrounding protagonists.
 In The Tall Stranger, we see how the anti-hero is a product of the idiots around him.

 Mari Torocsik from Korhinta or Merry-go-round (d.
 Zoltan Fabri, 1956)